bitcoindevkit/bdk-cli/README.md

 `electrum`, `esplora-ureq` (blocking), `esplora-reqwest` (async), `compact_filters` and `rpc`.

 ### From crates.io
-You can the install the binaries for the latest tag of `bdk-cli` with online wallet features directly from [crates.io](https://crates.io/crates/bdk-cli) with a command as below:
+You can install the binary for the latest tag of `bdk-cli` with online wallet features directly from [crates.io](https://crates.io/crates/bdk-cli) with a command as below:
 ```sh
 cargo install bdk-cli --features electrum